Pina Colada Smoothie

 This post may contain affiliate links.
 See my disclosure policy.

-Pina coladas are a summer icon.
-There’s nothing like sinking your toes in the sand while sipping on a frozen pineapple coconut slushie.
+There’s nothing like that first sip of frozen coconut and pineapple on a hot afternoon.
 When I want that tropical taste first thing in the morning, a blended cocktail at 7am isn’t exactly appropriate.
-That’s where this pina colada smoothie comes in.
-You get all the frothy tropical flavor without the alcohol, pineapple, or pineapple juice.
+This smoothie fixes that.
+All the frothy tropical flavor without the alcohol, added sugars, or the carb count that comes with real pineapple juice.

 How to make a pina colada smoothie

-- Add ingredients to a blender – Add in ice, yogurt, canned coconut milk, pina colada extract and sugar free sweetener.
+- Add everything to the blender – Ice goes in first, then yogurt, canned coconut milk, extract, and sweetener.

 Ingredients